HARSHINI-0523/E-commerce/README.md

 ## Description

 This is a fully functional **E-Commerce Website** built as part of a **Full-Stack Development** course.
-The website provides a shopping platform with the ability to view products, add them to the cart, and make purchases.
-It also includes a login and registration system for users to sign up, log in, and manage their accounts.
+The website provides a shopping platform with the ability to view products, add them to the cart and remove the products from the cart .
+It also includes a login and registration system for users to sign up and log in.

 ## Features